What is a mortgage broker and should I use one?

 Did you know?
 Mortgage brokers are paid by lenders, so you may not have to pay the broker a fee for their services.

-How to choose a mortgage broker
+Tips to help choose a mortgage broker

 Broker accreditation